bcoles/kasld/docs/usage.md

 counted from `.kaslr.inferred.range_min` instead describes how far KASLD narrowed the window and from which direction: for a leak that bounds from above, the base sits at that window's last slot by construction.
-- `.hardening.patched_vulnerabilities.possibly_unpatched` — CVE-class components
-  that *succeeded*.
-A behavioural signal, not a version check: KASLD never trusts `uname`, so this is "a CVE-class leak worked here", never "the kernel is version X".
-Empty means none did.

 The exit status reports whether the scan *ran*, not whether the host passed: